fulcrumapp/fulcrum-expressions/README.md

 make test
 ```

+### Console

-### Console - open an interactive node terminal with the functions available to call
+Starts an interactive node terminal with the functions available to call

 ```sh
 ./console